Committee of Adjustment, Minor Variance & Land Division

 - Shery Mikhail

-The Town of Oakville has created the 2016 Citizens' Guide to Minor Variance and Consent Processes booklet.
-It answers commonly asked questions, explains the town’s role in the process and helps residents submit an application.
-Open the 2016 Citizens' Guide to Minor Variance and Consent Processes (pdf, 2.2 MB)
+In 2016, the Town of Oakville created a Citizens' Guide to Minor Variance and Consent Processes booklet.
+It answers commonly asked questions, explains the town’s role in the process and helps residents submit an application and is updated as needed.
+Open the Citizens' Guide to Minor Variance and Consent Processes.

 The zoning by-law regulates how land and buildings are used and where buildings and structures can be located.
 The zoning by-law also specifies lot sizes and dimensions, parking requirements, building heights and other provisions necessary to ensure proper and orderly development.
 When a proposal does not comply with the provisions of the zoning by-law, an owner may make application to the Committee of Adjustment for a minor variance.
 A minor variance provides relief from a specific zoning by-law requirement, excusing a property owner from meeting the exact requirements of the by-law.